SFTP Server

 Target Directory

 Specify the path to the directory on the SFTP server where the static version of your WordPress site should be deployed.
-Ensure this directory exists, or make sure you have permission to create it.
+Ensure this directory exists and is writable by the configured SFTP user.

 Example: /var/www/my-static-site/